DonMVB/aws/AWS_Assoc_SAA_C02.md

 - A customer gateway is a physical device or software application on the on-premise side of the VPN connection.
 (AWS Console) The VPG (virtual private gateway) resource is hardware backed in two data centers within the region to which the VPC is deployed.
 It uses active/passive tunnels in a highly available mode but is not fault tolerant.
 (Pearson Practice Test)
 - A virtual private gateway is the router on the Amazon side of the VPN tunnel.
 - Although the term "VPN connection" is a general concept, a VPN connection for AWS always refers to the connection between your VPC and your own network.
 AWS supports Internet Protocol security (IPsec) VPN connections.
+- Route Propagration is a routing option that automatically propagates routes to the route table.
+Most common in a Direct Connection setup.
 - Create two IPSec Tunnels for redundancy.
 - The following diagram illustrates a single VPN connection.